Management of chronic conditions

 Where can I get support?

 There is plenty of help and support available to help you manage your chronic condition.
-Sources of support can include support groups and services, self-management programs and support for carers.
+Sources of support can include:

 Self-management programs give you information and skills to help manage your illness.
 Contact your local government office or community health organisation to find one that suits you.